lifenautjoe/webpack-starter-basic/README.md

 #### In JavaScript

-You can require an image from your JavaScript like
+You can require an image from JavaScript like
 ```js
 const myImage = require('./assets/icon.png');
 ```